Bankaai/react-concepts/README.md

 # react-concepts
-concepts practice codes are uploaded as notes
+concepts practice codes are uploaded as notes in MASTER BRANCH